The Foundation of AA

-What’s in The Big Book?
+What’s in the Big Book?

-The Big Book contains the 12 steps that are at the core of the Alcoholics Anonymous program, as well as stories about alcoholics who have been through the recovery process.1
+The Big Book serves as the basis of Alcoholics Anonymous (AA).
+It contains the 12 steps that are at the core of the Alcoholics Anonymous program, as well as stories about alcoholics who have been through the recovery process.1

 Step 1: We admitted we were powerless over alcohol – that our lives had become unmanageable.